 The Bioenergy Association represents the New Zealand bioenergy industry and is the only bioenergy-specific member association in New Zealand.
 We provide assistance and a wealth of bioenergy information to support members' business and promote their expertise and capabilities in the New Zealand and Australian bioenergy sectors.
 To achieve these objectives, the Bioenergy Association manages this portal.

-NZ Sustainable Business Network - The Bioenergy Association is pleased to announce becoming a finalist at the NZ Sustainable Business Network Awards 2016.
-The awards are designed to showcase and highlight the fantastic contribution business, Govt, NGOs and Individuals are making towards sustainability in New Zealand.
+NZ Sustainable Business Network - Bioenergy Association is pleased to announce becoming a finalist at the NZ Sustainable Business Network Awards 2016.
+The awards are designed to showcase and highlight the fantastic contribution business, Govt, NGOs and Individuals are making towards sustainability in NZ.